 The very first day, we were asked to make a toy that best described an incident from childhood or ourselves.
 It was such a delightful experience-and also nice and self-absorbed- to sit and think about oneself and recreate the flashes of childhood memories that sifted though our mind.

+Everyone came up with a toy by the next morning.
+The toy I made was called the 'Ollikuchchi Octopus'(Eng:Stick-Thin Octopus); a dig at the stick figures my sister used to draw as a kid.
 The Octopus represented the extreme anxiety I had in me from childhood(it continues, till date) of trying to do many things at the same time.
 A juggler of activities, I needed 4 pairs of hands to finish whatever I had undertaken.
 Also, as per Animal Symbolism, the Octopus is a sign of creativity and insatiability.
 What better a way to represent it than using the Octopus?!

 As a child, I was too full of myself and in all arrogance, I used to boss around the people in my class.
 Later, this 'higher than thou' attitude lead to a fall and a whole reanalysis and reformation began!
+Stick-Thin Octopus); a dig at the stick figures my sister used to draw as a kid.

 I shaped the OO out of a thin bamboo branch over which a cloth octopus was strung.
-The bamboo branch resembled stilts and was signaling at the fact that I never had my foot on the ground.
+The bamboobranch resembled stilts and was signaling at the fact that I never had my foot on the ground.
 To represent my flighty attitude, I made four rotor blades by crossing two ice-cream sticks in the centre and keeping them in place with a board tack.
 These blades, I stuck to the bamboo branch octopus with adhesive.
 I strung little ghungroos(bells) at the tips of the rotor blades to provide some sound every once used- a dig at my talkative nature.

 I used bright primary colours to paint OO, to attract kids.
 The stick , tack and ghungroos were painted bright blue, the rotor blades were poster red in colour and had some intricate hatching patterns on their top side.
 The head of the Octopus was a moss green with white polka dots and had a happy expression painted.
 The hands were made of multi-coloured cut cloth.
 A small white band held the head and the body together.